CO2 emissions, in Sudan in 2021, have grown 1.232 megatons, 6.12% compared to 2020.

 CO2 emissions in 2021 were 21.366 megatons, making Sudan is the 98th conutry in the ranking of countries for CO2 emissions, made up of 184 countries, in which the countries are ranked from least to most pollutant.

 In addition to its total emissions of CO2 into the atmospher, which logically depend, among other variables, on the country's population, it is convenient to analyze the behavior of its emissions per inhabitant.
-In the table we see that per capita CO2 emissions in Sudan, have decreased in 2020, in which they have been 0.35 tons per inhabitant.
+In the table we see that per capita CO2 emissions in Sudan, have not changed in 2021, in which they have been 0.36 tons per inhabitant.

-Finally, it is interesting to observe the behavior f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, Sudan, has emitted 0.11 kilos for every $ 1,000 of GDP, a lower figure than in 2019.
+If you look at evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, Sudan, has emitted 0.12 kilos for every $ 1,000 of GDP, more than in 2020.

-In the table we can see the evolution of CO2 emissions, which have grown since 2010, while per capita emissions have decreased and, on the contrary, CO2 emissions per $ 1,000 of GDP.
+In the table we can see the evolution of CO2 emissions, which have grown in the last ten years, while per capita emissions have decreased and as well as CO2 emissions per $ 1,000 of GDP.

 However, in the last five years, total emissions have decreased in Sudan, as have emissions per capita, then the situation is improving.